-If a person has more than one function, please add them to each category.
-Otherwise, they may not receive postal mail or e-mails that the Commission directs to specific key contacts.
+If a person has more than one function, please add his or her name to each category.
+Otherwise, they correct person may not receive postal mail or e-mails that the Commission directs to specific key contacts.

 Telephone/E-mail.
 Please note that the telephone number and e-mail address in each instance should be the individual's direct number or address, not the institution's main number or address.
 This information is exclusively for the internal use of Middle States staff, and it is not made available to the public.